SStyles93/blog/_posts/2024-02-16-UnrealStylizedShaders.md

 ```

-To use it, we just had to create a [PostProcessVolume](https://docs.unrealengine.com/5.0/en-US/post-process-effects-in-unreal-engine/) in the scene and plug it in "Rengering Features -> Post Process Materials -> Array"
+To use it, we just had to create a [PostProcessVolume](https://docs.unrealengine.com/5.0/en-US/post-process-effects-in-unreal-engine/) in the scene and plug it in "Rendering Features -> Post Process Materials -> Array"

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/GK_PP_use.PNG "Kuwahara filter use"){: width="100%"}